Well Lieutenant Narwhal – your skill in assisting space empire-building has been noticed. We have a new mission for you !

 I thank the person from ArcadesShopper who helped me with the Ti99/4A emulator.

-Galaxy is a multiplayer game with a high focus on diplomacy : Cleaver notes that his inspirations were Diplomacy, Risk and Star Trek, and honestly the odd one out, in my opinion, is Star Trek.
+Galaxy is a multiplayer game with a high focus on diplomacy : Cleaver notes that his inspirations were Diplomacy, Risk and (in my opinion the odd one out) Star Trek.

 I will review it for its single-player, but as the game was fully designed for multiplayer, with “single player” added because it was absolutely free in development time, I don’t believe I should rate it.